Get your first PAIR for $125 with code NEWFRAME

 Blue Light Protection

 The sun doesn't stop at UV rays.
 It also emits blue light.
 While all blue light isn't bad for you, prolonged exposure can cause problems for your eyesight.
-Blue light contributes to digital eye strain and macular degeneration.
+Blue light can contribute to digital eye strain.

 Protect your eyes while using your devices, watching TV, or going outside by wearing blue light-blocking glasses.
 They are designed to filter out blue light and reduce its impact on your eyes.